 The control dot is located between 1 and 2 o’clock.
 Together with the time, the control dot shows when it is okay to adjust the date.
 The video on the manual page shows how this works.

-In the film above, Dr. Oechslin’s perpetual calendar function is assembled in Lucerne.
+In the film above, Ludwig Oechslin’s perpetual calendar function is assembled in Lucerne.
 The video is 23 minutes long and has no cuts.
-You can also watch a version of this video with Dr. Oechslin providing commentary.
+You can also watch a version of this video with Oechslin providing commentary.

-How is Dr. Oechslin’s perpetual calendar function unique?
+How is Ludwig Oechslin’s perpetual calendar function unique?

 What is the base movement?